joaquintides/fxa_unordered/README.md

   * The elements of the container must be movable.
   * It is not possible to provide [node extraction](https://en.cppreference.com/w/cpp/container/node_handle) capabilities.
+* `linear_node_allocation`: Nodes are preallocated in a linear array and selected with quadratic probing using an occupancy bitmask.
+Same deviations from the C++ standard as `hybrid_node_allocation`.
+* `embedded_node_allocation`: Nodes are embedded into the buckets like in `hybrid_node_allocation`, but no dynamic allocation happens ever: selection is done through quadratic probing using the same technique as `linear_node_allocation`.

 ```cpp
 template<